 Music and Mind Live with Renée Fleming

-Renowned soprano and arts & health advocate Renée Fleming is hosting a series of Kennedy Center webinars called Music and Mind Live with Renée Fleming.
-The online series features the acclaimed singer and National Medal of Arts honoree in conversation with scientists and practitioners working at the intersection of music, neuroscience, and healthcare.
-Experts in fields such as childhood development, healthy aging, pain and anxiety management, and rehabilitation share their findings, and episodes include live Q&A from viewers.
+Renowned soprano and arts & health advocate Renée Fleming is launching a series of webinars called Music and Mind Live with Renée Fleming.
+The online series will feature the acclaimed singer and National Medal of Arts honoree in conversation with scientists and practitioners working at the intersection of music, neuroscience, and healthcare.
+Experts in fields such as childhood development, healthy aging, pain and anxiety management, and rehabilitation will share their findings, and episodes will include live Q&A from viewers.

 “Research is revealing amazing things about the way arts influence human health and the brain,” said Renée Fleming.
 “With our working lives halted, the covid-19 pandemic has also fostered an explosion of creativity and good will.
 What better time to examine our need as human beings to create and experience the arts, and the basis of this in science?”

 The first 45-minute weekly episode will premiere Tuesday, May 19, 2020 at 5:00 pm EDT as a live event on Fleming’s Facebook page (www.facebook.com/ReneeFlemingMusic).
 The Kennedy Center will also feature the live-streamed events on its Facebook and YouTube channels, as well as its website at www.Kennedy-Center.org/soundhealth, where users can re-play the videos on-demand.
 The debut episode will feature special guest Dr. Vivek Murthy discussing a topic of special urgency today, “Music, Loneliness, and Isolation,” and his best-selling book, Together: The Healing Power of Human Connection in a Sometimes Lonely World.